prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/1_reading_x86/lessonplan.md

 but just in case the appear, you'll know what is going on.
 Each of the registers also has a sort of purpose.
 For example, `eax` is used as the return value register.
 When a function returns a value, it is usually stored in the `eax` register. `ecx` is usually used as a counter, for loops.
-More on this in the next chapter.
+More on this in the last chapter.

 Suppose I want to work with a single variable.
 That's fine, we can just take the value of the variable and store it in a register.
 Then we are able to work with it.